pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 ## More examples

-Below we flex our muscles with window function to compute:
+Below we flex our muscles with window functions to compute:

 - sort all pokemon by type
 - select the first 3 pokemon per type as `"Type 1"`